RNE: plug-and-play diffusion inference-time control and energy-based training: Methods

 \section{Methods}

-When performing inference-time control with Sequential Monte Carlo (SMC) or model composition, we typically need access to the marginal density at time step $t$ of the diffusion process $p_t$, which is generally intractable for a score-based diffusion model.
-Instead, in most cases, it is easy to access the transition kernel of the diffusion model, typically in the form of Gaussians.
+In many applications of diffusion models, including inference-time steering or model composition, we need access to the marginal density $p_t$ at time step $t$ of the diffusion process.
+Unfortunately, this is generally intractable for a score-based diffusion model.
+Instead, in most cases, it is easy to access the transition kernels (e.g., denoising or noising kernels) of the diffusion model.
 Therefore, a natural question is: \emph{can we connect the transition kernels of an SDE with its marginal densities?}

-This is the key motivation for our proposed Radon-Nikodym Estimator (RNE).
-In the following, we will first describe the general idea behind our approach.
-Then, we will explain its application in diffusion density estimation and SMC weight calculation in inference-time control.